 Grandstand Ticket Information

 Tickets for all Grandstand concerts and events are on sale now through all Ticketmaster outlets, online at ticketmaster.com or by phone at 800.745.3000.
 All concert seats are reserved, all track events are general admission.
 Convenience charges apply to all tickets.
-The Iowa State Fair Ticket Office will open July 7 for walk-up orders only (assuming tickets remain).
+The Grandstand Box Office will open day of show to sell any remaining tickets.
 Grandstand tickets do not include admission to the Fair.
 Fair admission must be purchased separately.